griffin-38/candy-crush-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Get started:

+- npx create-react-app candy-crush
+or
+- npm create-react-app candy-crush

-* Please make sure you have Node 14.0+ installed
+Please make sure you have Node 14.0+ installed
+- node -v
 ## Available Scripts

 In the project directory, you can run: